New AtlanticistSep 22, 2023

-Ms. Friedlander served as Senior Policy Advisor for Europe in the Office of Terrorism and Financial Intelligence at the U.S. Department of the Treasury from 2015-2017 and from 2019-20, where she collaborated with EU partners on global sanctions policy and combatting illicit finance.
+Julia Friedlander is a nonresident senior fellow with the Economic Statecraft Initiative at the Atlantic Council’s GeoEconomics Center and the chief executive officer of Atlantik-Brücke in Germany.
+Previously, Friedlander served as the C. Boyden Gray senior fellow and director of the Economic Statecraft Initiative.
+Friedlander was a senior policy advisor for Europe in the Office of Terrorism and Financial Intelligence at the US Department of the Treasury from 2015 to 2017 and from 2019 to 2020, where she collaborated with European Union partners on global sanctions policy and combating illicit finance.
 She also served as a macroeconomist in the Europe Office in Treasury’s Department of International Affairs.